 - Neither Keto nor Paleo should leave you hungry if you plan them properly.

 There isn’t any point in getting into the argument of Keto vs. Paleo here.
 However, it’s easy to pick a fight with someone’s diet that doesn’t fit with what you believe.
 I suggest for your sanity and everyone else’s that you avoid doing that.

 The majority of people who swear by Paleo won’t ever be convinced of the benefits of Keto, even if presented with scientific proof.
 Likewise, neither will Keto Diet die hards be swayed by any argument or evidence submitted by Paleo lovers.

 What should you do, Paleo or Keto?

-“Whatever you do (in anything, not just diet) find out from the most qualified and intelligent people in the field before taking advice from and exploring websites, forums, social media or those at the gym”.
+“Whatever you do (in anything, not just diet) find out from the most qualified and intelligent people in the field before taking advice from websites (yes even ours), forums, social media, or those at the gym.”

 For the Keto Diet, read The Art and Science of Low Carbohydrate Living.
 By Doctors Jeff Volek and Stephen Phinney.